 What does Membership Mean?

 Membership may have different meanings for different people.
-For some, it may be a way of outwardly acknowledging an inward commitment to our religion.
+For some, it may be a way of outwardly acknowledging an inward commitment to our faith.
 For others, it may reflect the desire to join this particular Fellowship and assume some sense of responsibility to it.

 Some Unitarians are ever searching for their religious beliefs.
 In fact because there is no set creed, Unitarianism appeals to many people who see their religious life as a journey, or searching process.
 Membership in our Fellowship does not require any sort of test or declaration of belief.
 Unitarians describe Unitarianism as a spiritual community of seekers rather than a traditional religion.